What is a "cleanup"?

 5. Order your material

 Also check with the municipality if they can lend you equipment (garbage bags, gloves and grabbers).
 Count on 1 pair / 1 bag per person.
-River Cleanup can also provide free equipment through our partners.
-Download the material order form below and send it to email@example.com at least 3 weeks before the cleanup.
+River Cleanup can also provide free equipment through our partners for cleanups as from 10 people, at leas 3 weeks before the cleanup.

 Tips & Tricks